 Josefina Piñol Blanco

 Josefina Piñol Blanco is an estate-bottled wine made by the Piñol family located in the high elevation vineyards of Terra Alta, south of Barcelona.
 The story of Cellar Vinos Piñol mirrors the ascendance of Spanish wines in world markets over the past ten years, a story of how a reverence for old, treasured vineyards and the best family traditions have been combined with new winemaking methods to produce wines with sterling quality.
 Similar to Yecla and Vinos de Madrid, Terra Alta is one of Spain's “up-and-coming” wine regions with an identity of exciting innovation and progressive change.
 Josefina Piñol (White) Dulce is often called “the olive oil wine” because of the shape of the bottle.
 It is made with Garnacha grapes harvested later in the season from vines over eighty-five years old.
 Josefina is fermented naturally to 13%.
 Once fermentation is finished, the skins are distilled to make a high quality grappa used to increase the overall alcohol content of the wine to 15%.
-Juanjo G. Piñol and Toni Coca are the winemakers.
+Juanjo G. Piñol and Cristina Borrull are the winemakers.
 Juanjo's mother Josefina remains in charge of the family cellar.

 An elegant late-harvest wine, it is neither too alcoholic nor too sweet.
-Made with 85 year old vines.
+Made with 85 year-old vines.
 All estate-owned grapes grown by the fourth generation of the Piñol family.
-Organically grown.
 A limited production wine.

 100% Garnacha Blanca.
-Organically grown (certified) vines planted in 1957.
-Tended in limestone and clay soil at 450 m (1,476ft) elevation.
+Vines tended in limestone and clay soil at 450 m (1,476ft) elevation.
 This is a vegan wine.